 The first time we met up was on our bikes and rode our way to brunch.
 It was fun!
 We talked about her pet, our jobs, and husbands.
 After I got home, I was excited to share what we did with my husband.
 I no longer felt alone with no friends.

+How to Trust Again After Being Hurt by a Friend?
 Not too long after our first conversation, we texted each other and decided to have lunch on a workweek.
 I started opening up my relationship with my mom and so did she.
-We were both transparent and connected after, at least that was what it seemed to me.

 The third time we met, I opened up a little bit more about my marriage and personal life.
-That’s when I felt it was one-sided.
 She left me jumping off the cliff with nothing to hold on to.

 After that experience, I shut down for a bit and questioned myself.
 Am I interesting?
 Was I too open?
 Did I say too much too soon?
 Is there something wrong with me?
 Am I enough?
 With the help of my husband, I slowly rebuilt my confidence in myself.